What Do Social Security Taxes Pay For?

 Lawmakers have long known that reforms are necessary, but politicians have been petrified at the voter backlash that might ensue if they tinker with the program.
 But the clock is ticking, and the SSA predicts it will strike midnight in 2034.

 If that happens, the SSA says it will be able to pay benefits until 2090.
-So that’ll be your kids’ and grandkids’ problem.
+So, in essence they are simply kicking the problem down the street and making it your kids’ and grandkids’ problem.

 From the time they looked at their first paycheck, every American has seen a four-letter acronym – FICA – taking their hard-earned money.
 Not many know what it stands for, much less where all their money is going.